-To examine the stock price effects of institutional ownership, we regress the cumulative stock returns over the Fever period (from February 24, 2020 through March 20, 2020) on the level of institutional ownership and firm characteristics (Leverage, Cash/assets, Market beta, Stock illiquidity, log(Market cap), Profitability, Book-to-market) as of year-end 2019 and industry fixed effects.
+To examine the stock price effects of institutional ownership, we regress the cumulative stock returns over the Fever period (from February 24, 2020 through March 20, 2020) on the level of institutional ownership and firm characteristics (Leverage, Cash/assets, Market beta, Stock illiquidity, $log(Market\ cap)$, Profitability, Book-to-market) as of year-end 2019 and industry fixed effects.

-The regression results in column (1) in Table 2 show that firms with higher institutional ownership at the end of the year 2019 experienced worse stock price drops during the COVID-19 crash.27 Economically, a one standard deviation higher IO{2019Q4} corresponds to one-tenth lower standard deviation in cumulative Fever returns.
+The regression results in column (1) in Table 2 show that firms with higher institutional ownership at the end of the year 2019 experienced worse stock price drops during the COVID-19 crash.26 Economically, a one standard deviation higher IO{2019Q4} corresponds to one-tenth lower standard deviation in cumulative Fever returns.
 This effect is sizable and quite similar in magnitude to the effects of one standard deviation differences in Cash/assets and Leverage, two features that prior literature has identified as key drivers of stock price performance in the COVID-19 crisis.
 As Figure 1 indicates, in the early phases of the outbreak (even after human-to-human transmission of the novel coronavirus was confirmed on January 22, 2020), IO was not significantly associated with stock returns.
-A large part of the effect of IO comes from the last week of the Fever period, when stock prices experienced a dramatic decline.
+A large part of the effect of IO comes from the last week of the Fever period, after the World Health Organization had characterized COVID-19 as a pandemic on March 11 (https://ourworldindata.org/coronavirus).
+Stock prices experienced a dramatic decline in that phase.